kgisl/cs8251/notes/unit5.md

 ## Transaction processing using random access files

 We now present a substantial transaction-processing program using **random access** files.
 The program maintains a bank’s account information—updating existing accounts, adding new accounts, deleting accounts and storing a listing of all the current accounts in a text file for printing.
-We assume that the program of [Fig. 11.10](#creating-random-access-file) has been executed to create the file **credit.dat**.
+We assume that the program of Fig. 11.10 (see [this section](#creating-random-access-file) has been executed to create the file **credit.dat**.

 The program has five options.